dssg/hitchhikers-guide/sources/dssg-manual/conduct-culture-and-communications/environment.md

 If fellows have any kind of questions or concerns that they would like to discuss confidentially, they can address the **Fellow Advocate**.
-This is a member of staff who is not involved directly in managing the fellowship, and who is available to help with any conflict between fellows and members of staff.
+This is a member of the staff who is not involved directly in managing the fellowship, and who is available to help with any conflict between fellows and members of staff.
 The advocate can also raise concerns or ask for help on behalf of fellows, should they feel